rsproule/superchain-client/README.md

 # Superchain-client

-An easy to use library to interface with the SuperChain API
+An easy to use library to interface with the Superchain API

 ## Usage